-A New Vision for Nicholsons Shopping Centre It is proposed that Nicholsons Shopping Centre be regenerated to create a new vibrant, mixed use urban quarter for Maidenhead; build new streets and public spaces with a rich mix of uses including retail, restaurants, arts & culture, community uses, workspace and housing to serve the whole community; provide a flexible square as a new heart for the town; design-in accessibility for all and enhance the connections from the town centre to the rest of the town, including links to the parks and other assets around the town; restore the heritage and vitality of the High St / Queen St / King St triangle.
-These were just some of the ideas to emerge from Nicholsons Shopping Centre Community Planning Weekend, which ran from Friday 22 March to Tuesday 26 March 2019.
+Hops Walk - a new pedestrian route connecting King Street and Queen Street via Brewery Square Creating a new heart for the town It is proposed that Nicholsons be regenerated to create a new vibrant, mixed use urban quarter for Maidenhead; build new streets and public spaces with a rich mix of uses including retail, restaurants, arts & culture, community uses, workspace and housing to serve the whole community; provide a flexible square as a new heart for the town; design-in accessibility for all and enhance the connections from the town centre to the rest of the town, including links to the parks and other assets around the town; restore the heritage and vitality of the High Street / Queen Street / King Street triangle.
+These were just some of the ideas to emerge from Nicholsons Community Planning Weekend, which ran from Friday 22 March to Tuesday 26 March 2019.
 Background The Maidenhead Town Centre Area Action Plan (AAP), adopted in 2011, aims to revive the character of the town centre, creating a sense of place and a destination for shoppers, residents, businesses and visitors.
 It identifies "opportunities for new building, new streets and spaces, for improved shopping facilities and attracting new businesses, for creating new homes and providing social and cultural attractions as well as further improving the towns accessibility".
-The Nicholsons Centre is an important element of the town centre and its redevelopment provides the opportunity for significant mixed-use regeneration in line with the aspirations of the AAP.
+Nicholsons is an important element of the town centre and its redevelopment provides the opportunity for significant mixed-use regeneration in line with the aspirations of the AAP.
 The new owners of the shopping centre Tikehau Capital and partners Areli Real Estate bought the site from receivership and are committed to working closely with the local community to shape the future of the site and its relationship with the wider town.
 They have appointed architects and urban designers JTP to facilitate the Community Planning process and design the masterplan solution.
 Community Planning Weekend The Community Planning Weekend was a chance to share local knowledge and contribute to creating a new Vision through facilitated workshops, walkabouts and hands-on planning groups.
 Some 500-people attended over 2 days.
-Report Back Presentation

-After the public workshop days, the JTP-led team analysed and summarised the outcomes and drew up a Vision for The Nicholsons Centre, including an illustrative masterplan.
+Report Back Presentation After the public workshop days, the JTP-led team analysed and summarised the outcomes and drew up a Vision for Nicholsons, including an illustrative masterplan.
 This was presented back to the local community on Tuesday 26 March at St Mary's Church Hall.
-Following the Community Planning Weekend, the design team will move forward to prepare a planning application, which it is anticipated will be submitted early in 2020.
+Next Steps Following the Community Planning Weekend, the design team have been preparing a planning application including an illustrative masterplan, which it is anticipated will be submitted early in 2020.